NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/typescript.md

 :::

-If you want Hardhat to generate types for your smart contract you should install use [`@typechain/hardhat`](https://github.com/ethereum-ts/TypeChain/tree/master/packages/hardhat).
+If you want Hardhat to generate types for your smart contract you should install and use [`@typechain/hardhat`](https://github.com/ethereum-ts/TypeChain/tree/master/packages/hardhat).
 It generates typing files (`*.d.ts`) based on ABI's, and it requires little to no configuration.

 ## Support for path mappings